|Since most domesticated pets are fed processed food and chlorinated

 kibble, canned or raw food.

-Always start with just a pinch of powder
+Gradual method: start with just a pinch of powder

-per meal and hold that amount for 3-5 days.
+for Using Partial Capsules below) per meal and hold that amount for 3-5 days.
 If this amount is

 accepted, then increase to two pinches per meal every 3-5 days